iamronaldlaban/Bayesian-Matting/README.md

     *  Generates a window with the unknow pixel as the center
     *  Iteratively solves to obtain alpha matte based on likelihood.
     *  Composites the image
-4.  unit_test. py : Performs the unit test
-5.  quality_metrics.py : Measures the MSE, SAD, PSNR and Time elapsed.
+ 4.  quality_metrics.py : Measures the MSE, SAD, PSNR and Time elapsed.

 **Results**